 Automated Migration (Recommended)

 An outside vendor will migrate your courses using a custom format built for Mason faculty.
-You will still need to review your migrated course and complete some cleanup using our guide, but all content will be moved for you.
+You will still need to review your migrated course and complete some cleanup using our guide, but nearly all content will be moved for you.
 These migrated courses can be copied into your actual semester course when it is available.
-Note that courses are only migrated in large matches during several migration waves (the first in May 2024).

 Manual Migration